Millions of people have been forced to flee their homes because of violent conflicts and climate change in Ethiopia.

 We have provided vital aid like tarpaulins, ropes, blankets, water carriers, sleeping mats and kitchen sets to families who are going through this difficult time.

-We have also provided training to our IOM partners to help families make the most of the items they receive, and evaluated how effective our aid has been in meeting their needs.
+We’ve also provided training to our partners to help communities make the most of the items they have received and to evaluate how effective our aid as been in meeting their needs.

 Right now, a new project is underway to support even more families.

 We’re working again with our trusted partner IOM to support families with tarpaulins and rope, as well as additional household items.